 Another important upgrade is waterproofing.
 The second generation device has an IP68 water-resistance rating, which means it will just about survive a swim session.
 Just as important, RHYTHM24 also comes with internal memory which safely stores your readings allowing for phone-free training.

 There are five training modes and two multi-modes to choose from and a LED battery indicator with lights to indicate heart rate zones.
 On top of that, the device boasts a heart rate variability (HRV) mode that monitors the time between each heartbeat for stress and recovery tracking.
 There are also profiles for a number of activities such as swimming, running and cycling.

 Its main competitor is the Scosche Rhythm24.
 Identical in price, both dish out data of similar quality.
-In OH1’s favor is that its smaller and more discreet as all lights are on the underside of the unit.
+In OH1’s favor is waterproofing, and the fact that it’s smaller and more discreet as all lights are on the underside of the unit.

 The heart rate monitor uses a trio of green LEDs around an optical sensor to ensure accuracy.
 It comes equipped both with Bluetooth and ANT+ technology to pair with fitness apps, smartphones, and GPS bike computers and watches.